-GONG data are reduced daily by the NISP Data Center.
-GONG data used for the operational space weather forecast are reduced at SWPC/NOAA using the data reduction pipelines maintained by NISP.
+GONG data used for the operational space weather forecast are analyzed at SWPC/NOAA using the data reduction pipelines maintained by NISP.
+The more research-oriented aspects of GONG data are reduced daily by the NISP Data Center.
 All datasets are collected by the NISP Data Center and made available for downloading by the solar community.
-While SOLIS instruments took no new observations in FY 2021, the Data Center staff did several major reprocessing of SOLIS VSM data, including implementing two-line inversion photospheric vector magnetograms.
-The new inversion results were tested and underwent a detailed verification process.
-After the two-line inversion reprocessing was completed, all higher-level data products (e.g., synoptic maps) were recreated.
-The reprocessing was also accompanied by creating detailed documentation about the inversion and the data processing.
+While SOLIS instruments took no new observations in FY 2022, the Data Center staff did several reprocessing of SOLIS VSM data, including implementing 8542V weak field approximation and corresponding synoptic maps.
+In FY 2023, NISP allocates \$1.09M base funding for the Data Center (including all payroll) and \$275K as part of the program's carryforward for Data Center equipment upgrades.